cerna/dh-cmake/README.md

 without dashboard mode, it will still fail if any of the tests fail.
 However, in dashboard mode, CTest allows tests to fail without failing the entire build process, and `dh_ctest_test` reflects this behavior, so that the package can still build in development even if some of the tests fail.
+You can override this behavior by passing `catchfailed` in `DEB_CTEST_OPTIONS`, which will cause `dh_ctest_test` to return a non-zero exit code if any of the tests fail in dashboard mode.

 ### A Word About Privacy